- Overview and Highlights

 The third and final installation, Nature and Celebration in Byobu, celebrates both the beauty of nature and the festivities of the Japanese people.
 The commissions for byobu of this group came from high-ranking samurai lords and nouveau riche merchants, from literati intellectuals and communities of shrine and temple supporters.
 The most recent work on view, a semi-abstract folding screen from 2004, was made for the tea ceremony, as byobu have been for hundreds of years, demonstrating that the traditional art and cultural of Japan have continued unbroken and thrive in new and exciting ways.

 Exhibition organized by Sadako Ohki, the Japan Foundation Associate Curator of Japanese Art.
-Made possible by the E. Rhodes and Leona B. Carpenter Foundation, the Mary Livingston Griggs and Mary Griggs Burke Foundation, and the Council on East Asian Studies, and an endowment created with a challenge grant from the National Endowment for the Arts.
+Made possible by the E. Rhodes and Leona B. Carpenter Foundation, the Mary Livingston Griggs and Mary Griggs Burke Foundation, the Council on East Asian Studies, and an endowment created with a challenge grant from the National Endowment for the Arts.